 The Shark Rocket Pet Pro is excellent on low-pile carpet.
 It's able to pick up all pet hair and it does a better job of picking up almost all large debris than the LG CordZero A9 Ultimate.
 It struggles a bit more with small debris like baking soda.

 The Shark Rocket Pet Pro is good for high-pile carpet.
 It's able to pick up all pet hair and a good amount of large debris like sand.
 Just like its low-pile performance, it struggles to pick up small debris.
 At least it performs fairly consistently, even as the dirt compartment fills.

 This vacuum has excellent maneuverability.
-It's easy to adjust power and floor type settings on-the-go, and the flexible wand is easy to lock and unlock, especially if you need to get under couches or tables.
+It's easy to adjust power and floor type settings on-the-go.
+Unlike the similarly-designed Shark Anti-Allergen Pet Power, it has a flexible wand that is easy to lock and unlock, especially if you need to get under couches or tables.
 It's really easy to clean furniture, thanks to all of its tools and brushes.
 It does get stuck on rug tassels though, requiring you to turn the vacuum off to remove the rug from the brushroll.

 The Shark Rocket Pet Pro IZ162H doesn't have any automation features.